AFPTV Advisory 1700 GMT - UrduPoint

 AFPTV Advisory 1700 GMT

-Washington, (UrduPoint / Pakistan Point News - 22nd Aug, 2019 ) :Go to https://agenda.afp.com to consult AFP Agenda Contact us on contact-agenda@afp.com WASHINGTON (AFPTV) - We plan to file the following videos: TBA indicates that times are to be announced, but coverage is confirmed.
+London, (UrduPoint / Pakistan Point News - 25th Aug, 2019 ) :Go to https://agenda.afp.com to consult AFP Agenda Contact us on contact-agenda@afp.com LONDON (AFPTV) - We plan to file the following videos: TBA indicates that times are to be announced, but coverage is confirmed.
 TBC indicates that coverage is to be confirmed.

 For all editorial requests, email afptv@afp.com or contact the appropriate regional video desk.